Newsletter - 2002 - August

 Start with it.
 It stands for Supervision given by adult caregivers.
 Stay in Touch! - keep children within arms reach when water is nearby.
 In most drowning incidents involving young children, parents or other adult caregivers had seen the child less than 5 minutes prior – children can drown quickly.
 Give them your undivided attention!

 Add it.
 It stands for Aquatic programs for young children.
 Aquatic programs are more than just swimming lessons.
-The best programs do three very important things for children and parents: develop a childs swimming skill, train children in safety behaviors, and educate parents on drowning prevention strategies.
+The best programs do three very important things for children and parents: develop a child's swimming skills, train children in safety behaviors, and educate parents on drowning prevention strategies.

 Fences, particularly that fence side that separates the house (and young children) from the pool, add to the safety environment around home pools and spas.
 Fences, alarms and other barriers should be installed where young children are present.
 Used properly they can prevent a child from entering the pool without adult supervision.

-Every adult care giver (parents, grandparents, sitters, etc.) should be CPR certified and capable.
-This is becomes essential when other safety measures have failed to keep a unsupervised child from the water.
+Every adult caregiver (parents, grandparents, sitters, etc.) should be CPR certified and capable.
+This is becoming essential when other safety measures have failed to keep an unsupervised child from the water.
 It is the last defense against needless injury or drowning.
 Learning CPR is easy with the right teacher.

 This material has been adapdted from http://www.nationalswimschools.com/